Alaska Small ship the Sea Wolf floats in Glacier Bay in front of a mountain range, kayakers paddle around the boat.

 Day 3

-After breakfast, explore Gloomy Knob looking for mountain goats and other wildlife.
+After an 8:00am breakfast, explore Gloomy Knob looking for mountain goats and other wildlife.
 If conditions permit, have a morning botany hike up Gloomy Knob for incredible views of the bay.
 Then off to an afternoon paddle at an anchorage that bring us close to the East Arm entrance.

 Accommodations